-Revenue from the Licensing and Services end market decreased 71% for the first quarter of fiscal 2018 compared to the first quarter of fiscal 2017.
-This decrease was predominantly due to revenue from a patent sale in the first quarter of fiscal 2017 that did not recur in the current period, and by the absence of revenue from Simplay Labs testing activities after the sale of that business unit at the end of the third quarter of fiscal 2017.
-These decreases are partially offset by HDMI royalties that we recognized as revenue in the first quarter of fiscal 2018 under ASC 606 but were not able to recognize in the first quarter of fiscal 2017 under the previous guidance.
+Revenue from the Licensing and Services end market decreased 60% for the second quarter of fiscal 2018 compared to the second quarter of fiscal 2017 and decreased 65% for the first six months of fiscal 2018 compared to the first six months of fiscal 2017.
+For both periods, this decrease was predominantly due to revenue from a patent sale in the first half of fiscal 2017 that did not recur in the current period, and by the absence of revenue from Simplay Labs testing activities after the sale of that business unit at the end of the third quarter of fiscal 2017.
+These decreases are partially offset by HDMI royalties that we recognized as revenue in the second quarter and first six months of fiscal 2018 under ASC 606 but were not able to recognize in the comparable periods of fiscal 2017 under the previous guidance.